 The development of these standards was funded by the Scottish Government and the Department for Business, Enterprise and Regulatory Reform.
 View the background behind the establishment of this suite of standards.
 If you would like to be put in touch with the leader of the industry group that has developed the specific standard, you can do so by contacting us here.

 The International Electrotechnical Commission (IEC) formed Technical Committee (TC) 114: Marine Energy – Wave and Tidal Energy Converters.
 Each participating nation has formed a National Committee – in the UK’s case this has been designated PEL 114.
-John Griffiths of EMEC is the Chairman until September 2014.
+Jonathan Lindsay, EMEC is the Chairman at present.

 It should be understood that International Standards take at least three years (sometimes longer) to publish, as the procedure is rather complex and involves significant consultation on an international scale.
+Technical Specifications are often published when the subject under question is still under development or when insufficient consensus for approval of an International Standard is available (Reference: IEC).
 Our documents therefore have a role to provide guidance in the interim alongside EQUIMAR protocols and reports.